ahayman/RxStream/README.md

 ## Overview

 _Note: If you’re new to React, you may want take a look at the introduction to Reactive at [ReactiveX](http://reactivex.io/intro.html).
-This will help you get a good grasp on some of the core principles of React._
+This will help you get a good grasp on some of the core principles of React.
+However, some terms they use may be different than what RxStream uses._

 RxStream operates around the idea of a transforming stream of values.
 If you’re familiar with ReactiveX, their `Observable<T>` would be the closest comparable to RxStream’s `Stream<T>`.
 All streams have a variety of relevant operations that observe and transform the stream’s values.
 However, with RxStream, there is a very clear distinction between the _types_ of streams created and returned.
 This removes any uncertainty about what the stream is, how it operates, and what the client can expect from it: